DrakeMTB/drakeMTB/webpages/riders.md

 <a name="pelo"></a>
 **Pelo Rules for 2018**
-* Make sure you set up a Pelo account here [first](https://www.pelofitness.com/firstride)
+* Make sure you have set up a Pelo account here [first](https://www.pelofitness.com/firstride); you only need to do this once at the beginning of the season.
 * [<strong>SIGN UP WITH PELO USERNAME HERE</STRONG>](https://docs.google.com/spreadsheets/d/1D90qBIRN4r6zjOoTC30zHEN2BJmVdpmUhmqpJXXm5-A/edit?usp=sharing)
 * Sign-ups are first-come, first-served... if you can't spell your Pelo Username properly, we cannot reserve your bike
 * If you sign up and are not on a bike by 5 after the hour, you still have to pay for the session AND you will forfeit your bike to someone else (ie, if you sign up, SHOW UP)